sharpton/shotmap/docs/shotmap.pl.md

   cleans up some data in the ffdb throughout the run and compresses data where possible.

   Disable with --nolightweight

+* **--iterate-output** (Optional) DEFAULT: DISABLED

+  Setting this tells shotmap that you want to eventually reprocess the data with differnt settings.
+It has the effect of creating a shotmap output directory (<output_ffdb>/output/) that contains subdirectories for different reprocessing runs of the data.
+  These are encoded through classification identifiers (class_id) and abundance identifiers (abund_id) which describe the unique analytical settings used during sequence classification into a protein family database (e.g., changes in the database type, changes to classification thresholds) and abundance calculation (e.g., changes in rarefaction depth), respectively.
+The <output_ffdb>/output/params/params.xml file contains the specific parameters associated with both of these identifiers.

 ###REMOTE COMPUTATIONAL CLUSTER ARGUMENTS: